 If you discontinue your study without following the proper procedures for official withdrawal, you will be regarded as having given up your study at the University.
-In such cases, you will not be eligible for the refund of caution money and shall not be considered for re-admission to the same programme/stream in the following academic year.
+In this case, you will not be eligible for the refund of caution money and shall not be considered for re-admission to the same programme / stream (sub-code) in the following academic year.